AmyDelaney94/hows-it-hanging/README.md

 <!-- TOC --><a name="references"></a>
 ### References:
+- The code used to create the images that display the hangman image to the user were adapted from youtube and github user Kiteco.
 - <a href="https://www.w3schools.com/python/ref_string_isalpha.asp">W3Schools </a>was used as a resource for solving syntax errors and for the isalpha() method.
 - <a href="https://www.askpython.com/python/examples/exit-a-python-program">Askpython </a>was used for the implementation of sys.exit()
 - <a href="https://stackoverflow.com/">Stack Overflow </a> was used for assistance with troubleshooting issues.